+ = Applicable toward general education degree requirements

 +PHIL 310.
 Bio-Medical Ethics • 3 credits

-Study of ethical principles and the application of ethical principles to situations relevant to decision-making in the professional and business world.
+Studies ethical principles and theories and the application of ethical principles to decision-making in challenging situations in the medical professions.
 Students will be expected to reflect on question-raising situations that demand careful, informed moral deliberation, and develop creative solutions for these issues

 +PHIL 311.
 Environmental Ethics • 3 credits